 Part of what I love about homeschooling is our ability to travel to the places we study.
 Since this year we completed Classical Conversations Cycle 3, which covers US History and Geography, we once again planned our spring break vacation around our learning!
 Here’s our homeschool on the road – what to see in Washington DC travel guide based on our most recent trip!

 A Homeschool What to See in Washington DC Travel Guide

 If you’re hoping to see the Cherry Blossoms, they only show up for a couple weeks sometime around March/April.
 It’s very unpredictable – last year the blossoms were not out at all, but this year they were in peak season and it was lovely!
 Hotels will likely be more expensive or harder to book if you wait till last minute during Cherry Blossom season.
-And the weather can be a bit raw (it was very chilly and overcast every day, which is why we didn’t get the best photos).
+The weather can be a bit raw (it was chilly and overcast every day).
 If it wasn’t hubby’s school vacation week, I would probably have chosen another time.

 The great thing about Washington DC is all the Smithsonian museums are free.
 So enjoy them any way you like – spend a whole day, or visit a few exhibits and hop to another museum.
 On this trip we visited: